CallFire/callfire-ivr-samples/Utilities/README.md

 AfterHoursIfTag

-This code is used to direct called based on the time or the day of the week, or both.
+This code is used to direct calls based on the time or the day of the week, or both.

 BlockAreaCode

-In this IVR, a setvar is used to capture the incoming caller ID.
-Then, a substring extracts the area code only, so that we ca filter calls based on area codes.
+In this IVR, a Setvar is used to capture the incoming caller ID.
+Then, a Substring extracts the area code only, so that we can filter calls based on area codes.
 This example shows that calls from the 323 area code will be rejected, while calls from any other number will be transferred to the 5551234567 number.

 NestedVariables